BrwnStallion/tic-tac-toe/laundry-list.md

 Tic-Tac-Toe Laundry List

+06/13/24 (main)
+- DOM Ideas
+    - On each player's card, can have three buttons: P1 O P2
+        - You can set and unset various roles.
+'O' allows for there to be more than two players created.
+    - On each player's card, can display their record
+    - Change color of winning player's 3 markers upon win-condition
+    - Each grid location has a data attribute for row and column
+        - COMPLETE
+- Refactor Cell, Player factories to keep methods on the factory, and let the children objects inherit those methods.
+    - Is this possible?
+- Figure out round-playing logic on GameController
+    - Logic for passing row/column/diagonal win information to rendering method
+- Logic for writing to each cell from DOM interaction

 06/11/24 (main)
 - DOM Ideas
     - On each player's card, can have three buttons: P1 O P2